Technical Documentation Know-How

 To help you find suitable authoring tools, I’ve compiled a number of market overviews of useful software.
 The lists include tools to create and edit user manuals, online help files, and screencasts, as well as a number of other working aids for technical writers and translators.

 Additionally, I’ve included a number of lists of useful web sites and recommended books.
 This is a collection of the resources that I use myself in my daily work as a technical writer.

 You can find the links within the navigation area on the left.

-I’ll also be happy to provide individual advice and to design, write, or improve user manuals, online help files, and screencasts for you.
+I’ll also be happy to and to user manuals, online help files, and screencasts for you.